-We also welcome the acknowledgement in the draft action plan that animals are sentient.
-There is a growing body of evidence that all animals, including mammals, birds and fish are sentient, that is they experience the world and have the ability to perceive and to feel pleasure, pain and a variety of emotions, both positive and negative.
+We note that the 2017 Victorian Animal Welfare Action Plan acknowledges that animals are sentient.
+There is a growing body of evidence that all animals, including mammals, birds and fish are sentient.
+This means they experience the world and have the ability to perceive and to feel pleasure, pain and a variety of emotions, both positive and negative.